A few differences emerge between Andrew Lewis and Jim Pugel in Seattle City Council District 7 debate

 They also both rejected the idea of the city replacing Interbay’s public golf course with housing, and they both said more bike lanes are needed, conditioned on public input.

-The candidates agreed the Magnolia Bridge should be replaced with help from Washington state, King County and the Port of Seattle, and Lewis suggested the city should be setting aside some tax revenue generated in Magnolia for the costly project.
+The candidates agreed that the Magnolia Bridge should be replaced with help from Washington state, King County and the Port of Seattle, and Lewis suggested the city should be setting aside some tax revenue generated in Magnolia for the costly project.

 At that juncture and others, Lewis highlighted endorsements from potential political partners, such as state Rep. Gael Tarleton.
 Pugel repeatedly countered by drawing attention to his longer civic tenure.